Caesura: Polish

 Caesura is very important in Polish syllabic verse (as in French alexandrine).
 Every line longer than eight syllables is divided into two half-lines.
 Lines composed of the same number of syllables with division in different place are considered to be completely different metrical patterns.
 For example, Polish alexandrine (13) is almost always divided 7+6.
-It has been very common in Polish poetry for last five centuries.
-But the metre 13(8+5) occurs only rarely and 13(6+7) can be hardly found.
-In Polish accentual-syllabic verse caesura is not so important but iambic tetrametre (very popular today) is usually 9(5+4).
-Caesura in Polish syllabic verse is almost always feminine, while in accentual-syllabic (especially iambic) verse it is often masculine: sSsSsSsS//sSsSsSsSs.
-There are also metrical patterns with two or three caesuras, for example 18[9(5+4)+9(5+4)].
+It has been very common in Polish poetry for last five centuries, but the metre 13(8+5) occurs only rarely and 13(6+7) can be hardly found.
+In Polish accentual-syllabic verse, caesura is not so important, but iambic tetrametre (very popular today) is usually 9(5+4).
+Caesura in Polish syllabic verse is almost always feminine, while in accentual-syllabic (especially iambic) verse, it is often masculine: sSsSsSsS//sSsSsSsSs.
+Also, metrical patterns occur with two or three caesurae, for example 18[9(5+4)+9(5+4)].

 Other examples

 Caesurae can occur in later forms of verse, where they are usually optional.
 The so-called ballad meter, or the common meter of the hymnodists (see also hymn), is usually thought of as a line of iambic tetrameter followed by a line of trimeter, but it can also be considered a line of heptameter with a fixed caesura at the fourth foot.

 Considering the break as a caesura in these verse forms, rather than a beginning of a new line, explains how sometimes multiple caesurae can be found in this verse form (from the ballad, Tom o' Bedlam):